carbon-language/carbon-lang/mlir/docs/Dialects/Linalg/OpDSL.md

-# linalg_opdsl tool
+# Linalg OpDSL

 Python based DSL for authoring Linalg op definitions and generating `linalg.generic` IR based on them for samples.

-The tool `linalg_opdsl` provides a high level DSL for constructing structured op definitions in a way that can be exported to built-in, named structured ops via the above YAML-based definitions or used interactively to emit corresponding `linalg.generic` IR for the composition.
+The Linalg OpDSL is a high level DSL for constructing structured op definitions in a way that can be exported to built-in, named structured ops via [YAML-based definitions](_index.md/#yaml-gen) or used interactively to emit corresponding `linalg.generic` IR for the composition.

 ## Basic usage